roseengineering/crystalweb/README.md

-# Measure Crystal Characteristic automatically using a NanoVNA
+# Measure Crystal Characteristics Automatically Using a NanoVNA

 ![](animation.gif)

+## Introduction

 Use this program to automatically characterize your crystals using a text fixture and a Nanovna.
 The script will search for the series frequency resonant point.
-(As well as the parallel resonant point if the stray option which is used to find the holder capacitance of the crystal.)
+(As well as the parallel resonant point if the stray option which is used to find the holder capacitance of the crystal)

-Namely the script will drill down to the series resonance point and measure the crystal's Cm, Lm, and Rm using the phase shift measurement method.
+Specifically the script drills the Nanovna down to the series resonance point of the crystal and measures its Cm, Lm, and Rm values using the phase shift measurement method.

+# How to use

-To use first set the "stimulus" stop and start values of the Nanovna to encompass the range of frequency your expect from your batch of crystals.
+First set the start and stop "stimulus" start values of the Nanovna to encompass the range of frequencies you expect to see from your batch of crystals.
 The frequency span should be large enough to capture both the series and parallal resonant points of your crystals.
+I have been using a span of 100KHz.

-Next calibrate your Nanovna thru port using the Nanovna's "calib" menu.
+Next calibrate the thru port of the Nanovna using the "calib" menu.

 The arguments to the python script follow: